abhabongse/paxter/docs/beginner-tutorials/adding-a-second-paragraph.rst

    ])

-The resulting ``document`` (shown above) is a :class:`Fragments <paxter.evaluate.data.Fragments>` list of :class:`str` or :class:`Element <paxter.author.elements.Element>` instances
+The resulting ``document`` (shown above) is a :class:`Fragments <paxter.interpret.data.Fragments>` list of :class:`str` or :class:`Element <paxter.author.elements.Element>` instances
 (from which :class:`Paragraph <paxter.author.elements.Paragraph>` is derived).
-Unfortunately, the :class:`Fragments <paxter.evaluate.data.Fragments>` class
+Unfortunately, the :class:`Fragments <paxter.interpret.data.Fragments>` class
 does not provide a method to render itself into a final output *by design* as it is merely part of the result of parsing and evaluate input text in Paxter language.